-It is a common misconception that anything goes at Burning Man, the radical, week-long arts and community festival held in northern Nevada's Black Rock Desert.
-Not only are "burners" subject to the same local, state and federal laws as everyone else in Washoe County, but also the "playa" is teeming with undercover police on the lookout for criminal activity.
+It is a common misconception that anything goes at Burning Man.
+But "burners" are still subject to the same local, state and federal laws as everyone else in Washoe County.
+Furthermore, the "playa" is teeming with undercover police on the lookout for criminal activity.

-In this article our Las Vegas criminal defense attorneys discuss the most common offenses that festival-goers get arrested for at Burning Man.
+In this article our Nevada Burning Man attorneys discuss the most common offenses that festival-goers get arrested for and how we can help.
 Scroll down for more information on the crimes' legal definitions, possible penalties, and potential defenses, or click on a crime below to go directly to that topic.

 - Other Burning Man crimes